Darius Jackson

-Early years
+Early life

 Jackson attended Sparta High School in Sparta, Illinois.
 He was a two-way football player as a senior, registering almost 1,100 rushing yards, while playing quarterback, running back and safety.
 He received All-conference honors on both sides of the ball and was an Academic All-state selection.
 He also practiced baseball.

 College career

 He accepted a football scholarship from Eastern Michigan University.
 As a sophomore, he appeared in seven games (one start) and had 201 rushing yards.
 The next year, he appeared in all 12 games (4 starts), posting 295 rushing yards.

 As a senior, he became a full-time starter and had a break out year, rushing for 1,078 yards on 208 carries (5.2 avg.), 14 rushing touchdowns, 21 receptions for 201 yards, two receiving touchdowns and 16 total touchdowns (school record).

 Professional career

-Dallas Cowboys
+Dallas Cowboys (first stint)

-Jackson was selected by the Dallas Cowboys in the sixth round (216th overall) of the 2016 NFL Draft, in part because of the athletic traits he displayed during his pro day.
+Jackson was selected by the Dallas Cowboys in the sixth round (216th overall) of the 2016 NFL draft, in part because of the athletic traits he displayed during his pro day.
 He made the Cowboys 53-man roster, in order to protect his rights from being claimed by another team and was declared inactive in 14 games.
-On December 13, he was waived to make room for running back Darren McFadden, who was being activated from the Non Football Injury List.
+On December 13, he was waived to make room for running back Darren McFadden, who was being activated from the non football injury list.